 Special storage compartments within stationary 4-post shelving units were designed for balls, towels, and frequently accessed gear that did not need to be secured.

 An additional storage unit outfitted with locking drawers features compartments for many small repair items, and a locking receding door for a stereo receiver that pipes music throughout the building.
-Two different counters serve as work areas with storage below, which the staff uses to make repairs to equipment; previously they had only one desk to use
+Two different counters serve as work areas with storage below, which the staff uses to make repairs to equipment; previously they had only one desk to use as workspace.

 “John Butler did an outstanding job with the layout and installation of the equipment room,” said Mr. Groth.
 “His passion for what he does definitely showed throughout the whole process.”